HealthengineAU/booking-webhooks/README.md

 ### `booking-updated`

-This event is triggered after a booking has been updated within the HealthEngine platform.
+This event is triggered after a booking has been updated within the Healthengine platform.

 At this time the only updateable fields are:
 - Patient Details: